 Encoding of categorical variables#

-In this notebook, we will present typical ways of dealing with categorical variables by encoding them, namely ordinal encoding and one-hot encoding.
+In this notebook, we present some typical ways of dealing with categorical variables by encoding them, namely ordinal encoding and one-hot encoding.

 Let’s first load the entire adult dataset containing both numerical and categorical data.